 Imagine a nice leisurely cruise down to the South of France, air con blowing, tunes flowing as you eat up the miles.

 Trouble was it was 3pm when my flight got cancelled and my car was in for repair.
 I needed to be there at 12pm the next day and driving overnight to work the next day was not very appealing.
-Plus I’d spent my last £700 on the flight the previous day and had no cash to hire a car.
-I also didn’t know if you even could hire a car to drive in France.
+But I had no choice.

 Car hire